La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - nu:
   - definitions:
     - 1:
+      - type: abstractor
+      - place structure: x1 is an event of (the bridi)
       - definition: This abstractor forms an event abstraction.
 It refers to the entire event or state described by the bridi, encapsulating all its aspects and participants as a single entity.
       - examples:
         - 1: